 Where Does Chai Come From?

 My first experience of coming across the term ‘Chai Tea’ was looking at the Starbucks menu board and staring at something that was both intriguing and amusing.

 It read ‘Chai Tea Latte’, which interestingly use 3 languages to describe a cup of Tea.
 ‘Chai’ in Hindi (Indian language) meant ‘Tea’, ‘Tea’ as we all know is an English word for the beverage, while ‘Latte’ is Italian for milk.

 So the literal translation of ‘Chai Tea Latte’ is ‘Tea Tea Milk’!

 That was enough to put me off trying something that perhaps even the makers did not know what it really was!

 So to answer the question, Masala Chai Tea translates to Spicy Tea which originates from the Indian Subcontinent.

 My curiosity took better of me and I did try ‘Chai Tea Latte’.

-If I am to be honest, I was disappointed with the watered-down, flavour lacking light brown milk in a large tall glass!!
+If I am to be honest, I was disappointed with the milky, bland, flavour lacking light brown liquid in a large tall glass!!